 Due to the lack of functional dystrophin muscle fibers from Duchenne patients are very sensitive to muscle damage.
-You are familiar with the consequences…
+You are most likely familiar with the consequences.

 It is possible that the mutation does not disrupt the genetic code of the DMD gene, as can be seen in an example in Figure 6 and Figure 7.

 Figure 7.
 Exon 47 fits to exon 52.

 Due to the mutation exons 48, 49, 50 and 51 are missing.
 However, exon 52 fits to exon 47, so the genetic code is maintained and despite the mutation the blueprint remains readable and the protein synthesis can be continued after the mutation.
 As the beginning and the end of dystrophin are now present, the connection is not lost, although it is a bit shorter (the part that was described in exon 48-51 is missing).
 This dystrophin is thus largely functional (Figure 8).